Kwai-Klear/KlearReasoner/README.md

 Here, the data_source field is set to "coder1_longcot".

+The data_source field affects the choice of verifier.

 ### Using Ray for Multi-Node Training
 For multi-node training​​, ensure ​​all nodes are started and connected via Ray​​ before executing the training script.
 Below is a brief setup guide for Ray across multiple machines:
 #### Step 1: Start Ray on the Head Node (node0)